yxiao168/w2ohw/README.md

 2. The CloudWatch log group items could be turned on for QA stage/environment; and turned off for production environment.
 Metrics Server could also be installed for QA stage/environment.
 3. The web security of the load balancer could be enhanced with AWS WAF.
 4. The access control to the application and EKS cluster would be fine-tuned by NACL, Security group and IAM roles.
+5. The terraform and/or cloudformation scripts are constructed based on the fine-tuned EKS cluster.

 ## Docker image of the "Hello world!" application